 The outlet of a drain line must not discharge onto roofing materials, roof gutters or onto paved areas.
-The outlet of a drain line must be in such a position that flow out of the pipe can be easily seen, but arranged so discharge will not cause injury, damage or nuisance.
+It must be in such a position that flow out of the pipe can be easily seen, but arranged so discharge will not cause injury, damage or nuisance.
 The termination point of a drain line must comply with the requirements of AS/NZS 3500.4.